tanguac/assignments/README.md

-# assignments
+# Assignments

-A repository of assignments for the LIS 467
+This is repository of assignments for the LIS 467.